Moderation of Content

 - Copyrighted material posted without consent

 Furthermore, while we encourage debate and discussion, we respectfully request that commenters be mindful that these sites are open to the public and that commenters be courteous and civil toward one another.
+Name-calling, calls for violence, harassment, or other egregious examples of lack of civility, will not be tolerated.

 Denial of Access

 MHP may take steps to have content removed if it falls within one of the foregoing categories.
 Repeatedly violating these guidelines may result in your permanent removal from Montana Highway Patrol social media platforms.
 If you wish to contest the removal or hiding of your content or your denial of access from our social media accounts, please contact us at 444-3780 or [email protected] and request to speak to a member of our social media team.
-For record-keeping purposes, members of the MHP Social Media team shall capture all manually hidden or deleted comments and pages bans via completing an entry in a tracking spreadsheet.

 Instagram Community Guidelines